patricia-raj/assignment-fintech-casestudy/README.md

 ### <ins>3.
 Business Activities:</ins>

-1. ComplyAdvantage helps firms make intelligent choices when complying with regulations relating to sanctions, money laundering (AML), terrorist financing (CFT), bribery, and corruption.
-Its database of individuals, organizations, and associated entities provides real-time insight into financial crime risks.
-ComplyAdvantage uses artificial intelligence, machine learning, and big data analytics combined with a tailored risk-based approach to help firms not only to manage their compliance and risk obligations, but also to prevent the occurrence of financial crime.
+1. ComplyAdvantage helps firms make intelligent choices when complying with <mark> regulations relating to sanctions, money laundering (AML), terrorist financing (CFT), bribery, and corruption.</mark> Its database of individuals, organizations, and associated entities provides real-time insight into financial crime risks.
+ComplyAdvantage uses artificial intelligence, machine learning, and big data analytics combined with a **_tailored risk-based approach to help firms not only to manage their compliance and risk obligations, but also to prevent the occurrence of financial crime._**
 2. ComplyAdvantage’s mission is to neutralize the risk of money laundering, terrorist financing, corruption, and other financial crime.
 More than **_700 enterprises in 69 countries rely on ComplyAdvantage to understand the risk_** of who they’re doing business with through the world's only global, real-time database of people and companies.
 3. The company actively identifies tens of thousands of risk events from millions of structured and unstructured data points every single day.